SaimM95/Jumpy_Ball/README.md

-WallJump-Python
+Jumpy Ball
 ===============

 PapiWall like application made in Python using Graphics.py module

+<b>NOTE:</b> Python 3.3.x is required for this application to run.

+Setup:
+- Clone the repo (or download all the files in the same directory)

 How to play:
-1. Run the 'Boncy Shapes.py' file
+- Run the 'Boncy Shapes.py' file
-2. Pick a shape
+- Pick a shape
-3. Click anywhere inside GUI to start the game
+- Click anywhere inside GUI to start the game
-4. Click to jump over the blocks
+- Click to jump over the blocks
-5. The text 'Game Over' is displayed if you hit a block, and the game terminates
+- The text 'Game Over' is displayed if you hit a block, and the game terminates